What is ultrasonography?

 - Biopsies of masses and some organs

-At Animal Medical Center, much effort is used so your dog does not have to be sedated.
-With the exception of biopsy procedures, we prefer to ultrasound our dogs without any sedation.
-The dogs simply have to sit still.
+At Animal Medical Center, much effort is used so your dog or cat does not have to be sedated.
+With the exception of biopsy procedures, we prefer to ultrasound our pets without any sedation.
+The pets simply have to sit still.
 The ultrasounds are performed in a dark, quiet room as to create a peaceful environment.
-Cushions and pillows are used to make the dog comfortable during the procedure.
-In addition, our technicians hold and provide comfort by talking to the dogs and petting them.
-If a dog simply is too stressed for the procedure, a light sedative is often used with the owners permission.
-This allows the dog to consciously relax so we may obtain the images we need.
+Cushions and pillows are used to make the pet comfortable during the procedure.
+In addition, our technicians hold and provide comfort by talking to the dog or cat and petting them.
+If a pet simply is too stressed for the procedure, a light sedative is often used with the owners permission.
+This allows the pet to consciously relax so we may obtain the images we need.

 Do all the veterinarians at Animal Medical Center perform ultrasounds?

 No. Performing an ultrasound requires special training.
-Our veterinarians who perform ultrasounds have gone through hours of classes and hands on training.
+Our veterinarians who perform ultrasounds have gone through hours of classes and hands-on training.
 In addition, each veterinarian was required to take a test to receive certification in association with the telemedicine specialists.
-Dr. Kara Rowntree, Dr. Justin Propp and Dr. Cindy Cloud all perform ultrasounds at Animal Medical Center.
+Dr. Kara Rowntree and Dr. Justin Propp perform ultrasounds at Animal Medical Center.

 Who interprets the ultrasound images?

-How do I make an appointment for my dog to have an ultrasound?
+How do I make an appointment for my pet to have an ultrasound?

 Because only certain veterinarians do ultrasounds, appointments have to be made.
-Often times, we ask your dog to be dropped off at a certain time.
+Often times, we ask your dog or cat to be dropped off at a certain time.
 The veterinarian then sets time aside that day to do the ultrasound.
-We try our best to limit the time the dog has to stay at the hospital.
+We try our best to limit the time the pet has to stay at the hospital.
 Usually, a stay of 2-4 hours is expected.

 Call us at 806-794-4118 or check out the details below.